 Q 3.
 Is chemotherapy painful?

 Generally, the chemotherapy process is painless.
-You might experience a burning sensation while chemo drug is entering in the body which is for a very short period and tends to ease gradually.
+You might experience a burning sensation while chemo drug is entering the body which is for a very short period and tends to ease gradually.
 Some chemo drugs can also cause pain in the muscles, joints, head, and stomach.

 Q 4.
 Where can I get chemotherapy?